ShadowTemplate/readme/README.md

 The algorithms are described in the book The Art of Multiprocessor Programming by Maurice Herlihy and Nir Shavit.*

 * [risakka](https://github.com/ShadowTemplate/risakka)

 *A didactic implementation of Raft consensus algorithm in Akka.*

-You may be surprised by not finding appropriate tests for the code.
+You may be surprised at not finding appropriate tests for the code.
 If this is the case, either you've forgotten your good old university days or you have had very good mentors.
 Honestly, I've learnt the true importance of testing only while working for companies.
 I once had a discussion about testing my thesis code with my co-supervisor.
 He told me: "*Experiments are your tests*".

-The absence of proper testing is just one compromised I've been forced to accept to respect deadlines.
+So, the absence of proper testing is just one compromise I've been forced to accept to respect deadlines.
 It was hard, but necessary.
+Sorry, TDD guys.
 I hope things will be different in the future.

 ---
 ## Beyond my projects